NadaAfterwards/yume-bgm-tools/README.md

 BGM File Adapter is dependent in both [pydub](https://github.com/jiaaro/pydub) and [ffmpeg](https://ffmpeg.org/).
 - Windows users running the source code can simply install pydub via pip `pip install pydub` and the ffmpeg dpendency should be accounted for.
 Linux users will additionally need to get ffmpeg from their corresponding package manager e.g. `sudo apt install ffmpeg`
-- When opting to run the binary for Windows ffmpeg must be downloaded from [here](https://www.ffmpeg.org/download.html) and additionally, its folder must be added to Path Environment Variables.
+- When opting to run the binary for Windows ffmpeg must be downloaded from [here](https://www.ffmpeg.org/download.html) and additionally, its folder must be added to "Path" in Environment Variables.
 Refer to "Path Env.
-Variable".
+Variable" for an explanation.

 BGM Wiki Bot has no known dependencies as of yet.